dots logo Chapter 3 - Integumentary System

 1. Acne

-7. What is the name of the condition where skin becomes dry and itchy?
+41. What is the name of the condition where the skin becomes red and itchy due to an autoimmune disorder?

 2. Eczema